The Strength Bias Blueprint

 In this FREE Guide, you will learn:

-• The one thing you need to stop doing in order to build advanced strength for CrossFit
+• The one thing you need to stop doing in order to build advanced strength as a fitness athlete

-• The one thing you need to do in order to build advanced strength for CrossFit
+• The one thing you need to do in order to build advanced strength as a fitness athlete

-• Why training like a Games athlete doesn’t work and how you should train instead
+• Why training like an elite athlete doesn’t work and how you should train instead

 • Exact program structure for making meaningful gains in your strength